Bobo5345/Quadratic-root-finder/README.md

 # Quadratic-root-finder
 A simple C++ code to find roots of quadratic equation.
-Shows the real roots of equation and otherwise notifies user that equation has one/no root.
+Shows the real or imaginary roots of equation.
+Imaginary roots are shown as format with denominator.

 # Working